Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Background and prior work

 \section{Background and prior work}

-We now review data-driven gesture generation and (to a lesser extent) dance synthesis, as well as the use of diffusion models for the same.
-For a review of human motion generation with deep learning more broadly, please see \cite{ye2021human}.
+We now review data-driven gesture generation and dance synthesis, as well as the use of diffusion models for the same.
+For a review of human motion generation with deep learning more broadly, please see \citet{ye2021human}.